 A snake oil salesman and a charlatan walk into a bar ....... it sounds like the start of a joke.
 In some ways it is a joke, but not as it may seem.
 Snake oil salesman and charlatan are often words that many skeptics or even cynical people sometimes use to describe certain people or certain activities of those within the paranormal field.
 Is this really a fair representation of the work that goes on in the field?
 No of course it isn't, however, we cannot deny the fact that while the majority of the people within the field have good and genuine intentions, it does not take away from the fact that there is unethical and fraudulent activity going on.
 It all starts with the term Snakeoil Salesman.

-Snake oil is has longed been used as a term to describe mystical 'cures' that people feel are a placebo.
+Snake oil has long been used as a term to describe mystical 'cures' that people feel are a placebo.
 The term represents lies and deception.
-If we go back to the 1800's, thousands of Chinese workers arrived in the United Snakes to work on the Transcontinental Railroad.
+If we go back to the 1800s, thousands of Chinese workers arrived in the United Snakes to work on the Transcontinental Railroad.
 With them, they brought many of their medicinal remedies.
 One of these was snake oil.
-This was made from the oil of the Chinese Water Snake.
+This was made from the oil of the Chinese Water-Snake.
 It was a remedy that could aid inflammation by reducing it thanks to it being rich in mega-3 acids.
-It was a great remedy for arthritis, bursitis and sore muscles, something which many workers would be experiencing.
+It was a great remedy for arthritis, bursitis, and sore muscles, something which many workers would be experiencing.

-By the end of the 1800's, this became commercialized by patent medicine industry, most famously by Clarke Stanley.
-At the 1893 World’s Exposition in Chicago, he slit open rattle snakes and then boiled them.
+By the end of the 1800s, this became commercialized by the patent medicine industry, most famously by Clarke Stanley.
+At the 1893 World’s Exposition in Chicago, he slit open rattlesnakes and then boiled them.
 He claimed that he had learned about the healing power of the snake's oil from Hopi medicine men.